Hours

 Grading

+Grades based on the Homework and the Projects.
 Homework, Project 1, Project 2 are given equal weight.
+Late homework assignments are not accepted.

 Score can be dropped with medical or Dean's excuse.